Igram: Culture and entertainment

 The village has a well known folk band, called Igramčan, founded in 1923.
 This band serves as the cornerstone for annual folk fests called Juniáles.
 In 1975, Igram founded its folk dance group, still called Igramčan.
 Both groups perform their shows on numerous municipal festivities.

 The town also features a soccer team, which has been playing in the Slovak second-lowest Fifth division soccer league for the past several years.

-Demographics

-As of 2004, Igram had 539 inhabitants: 259 men and 280 women 99.6% were of Slovak ethnicity, and 92.5% were Roman Catholics.
-2.1% were Evangelical Catholics, and 4.9% of inhabitants were atheist.
-Of the 188 houses 149 were permanently occupied.